AnnaMarieHo/react-poop-emoji/README.md

-# A rough and simple CSS and React Project
+# A rough and simple CSS and React Project to practice CSS animations

-# react-open-box.vercel.app